Natural order

 Naturally inclusive and active

-We designed the all-new kids’ game ‘whose poo’ to re-invigorate a dark and under used corner and provide fun and engaging education around one of the most important biological functions.
+We introduced key interventions such as a kids activity area made locally with 100% recycled post-consumer plastic.
+This was made from spools left over from fabric trade.
+We also designed the all-new kids’ game ‘whose poo’ to re-invigorate a dark and under used corner and provide fun and engaging education around one of the most important biological functions.
+Sourcing locally ensured money, work and knowledge remained in the area and carbon emissions from transport were minimised.

 We also installed a brand-adjacent set of campaign banners to raise awareness around global environmental and social issues.
 These were designed, in stark contrast to the vibrant, warm colours of the gallery, in mono black and white to invoke a more serious tone around environmental issues.